MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 **Applies to: PE 07**

 This guide describes the recommendations for optimizing code and infrastructure performance.
 To optimize your code and infrastructure, you should use your components only for their core purpose and only when necessary.
-When you overuse code and infrastructure, it creates unnecessary resource consumption, bottlenecks, and slow response.
+When you overuse code and infrastructure, it creates unnecessary resource consumption, bottlenecks, and slow responses.
 To compensate for those inefficiencies, you must add more resources to accomplish the same tasks, which reduces performance efficiency.

 **Definitions**